 AI, progress & app workflow

-A practical note on Why baseline setup needs human judgment in the loop for a weekly review where the useful signal is habit context, not a verdict, written with realistic expectations and a specific next step.
+A practical note on Human judgment: baseline setup for a weekly review where the useful signal is habit context, not a verdict, written with realistic expectations and a specific next step.

 Direct answer